-"Home Faculty" - The Faculty in which a Higher Degree by Research candidate is enrolled
+"Home faculty" - The Faculty in which a Higher Degree by Research candidate is enrolled.
+The Menzies School of Health Research is the home faculty for students of Menzies.

 "Faculty" - An organisational and academic unit in the University that delivers courses and conducts research.